lacchain/ipfs/README.md

 ### Install Ansible ###

 For this installation we will use Ansible.
-It is necessary to install Ansible on a **local machine** that will perform the installation of the node on a **remote machine**.
+It is necessary to install Ansible on a **local machine** that will perform the installation of the peers on a **remote machine**.

 Following the instructions to [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in your local machine.